Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 That makes datasets more precise and allows you to do things like multiply, divide and find the square root of values.
 At first glance, it’s difficult to see how interval and ratio scales differ.
 Let’s take a look at an example to make things a bit clearer:

 The key is that with a ratio scale, the difference and ratio between options both have meaning.
 It doesn’t with interval scales.
-For example you can say eight cars is twice as many as four in a garage, or four pizzas is double two pizzas.
+For example, you can say eight cars is twice as many as four in a garage, or four pizzas are double two pizzas.

 The differences may seem small, but ratio scales open up more avenues for customer research.
 It allows you to do any type of statistical test - from descriptive analysis to standard deviation and calculating mode, median and mean.

 (For more on types of data check out our comprehensive guide to data collection methods.)